liesaweigert/hic-pipeline/docs/input.md

 |DpnII, MboI|hg19|[link](https://www.encodeproject.org/files/ENCFF955ICX/)|
 |HindIII|hg19|[link](https://www.encodeproject.org/files/ENCFF997LWB/)|

 Alternatively, you can also create your own restriction map file using the [generate_site_positions.py](https://github.com/aidenlab/juicer/blob/master/misc/generate_site_positions.py) script from the juicer pipeline.
-You should make sure that your restriction map has the format
+You should make sure that your restriction map has a format like:
 ```
 1 11160 12411 12461 ...
 249250621
 2 11514 11874 12160 ...
 243199373